ntua-el21026/DB25_137/cli/README.md

 # Pulse University – DB137 CLI

-A command-line interface for administering the Pulse University Festival relational database system (2024–2025).
+A command-line interface for administering the Pulse University Festival database system (2024–2025).

 ---